ibrahimgunduz34/kubernetes-example-application/README.md

 # Image Collector

 It allows to collect and download the images from multiple image gallery.
 Right now, it supports only Flickr.
-The application runs in different modes as `collector` and `downloader
+The application runs in different modes as `collector` and `downloader`

+## Prerequisites:
+* Minikube
+* Kubernetes console tool (kubectl)
+* Docker
+* VirtualBox, KVM2 or other hypervisors supported by minikube if you need it.

 ## How To Build The Project